Iowa

 Ballot Return:

-Iowa voters may apply for absentee ballots beginning 70 days prior to the election and until 15 days prior to the election.
-Applications can be downloaded from the Iowa Secretary of State’s website, which requires applicants to provide their Iowa Driver’s License or Non-Operator ID number or the four digit PIN located on their Iowa Voter ID card.
-Any voter may request an Iowa Voter ID card by contacting their County Auditor’s office, visit the Iowa Secretary of State’s Find Your County Auditor webpage for locations and hours.
-The completed absentee ballot application must be submitted to and received by the County Auditor’s office prior to the close of the office on the 15th day prior to the election.
+Absentee Voting Applications can be obtained from the County Auditor or downloaded from the Iowa Secretary of State’s website.
+Applicants must provide their Iowa Driver’s License or Non-Operator ID number, or the four-digit PIN located on their Iowa Voter ID card.
+The completed application must be submitted to and received by the County Auditor’s office prior to the close of the office on the 15th day prior to the election

 Identification Requirements